openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-The syntax and semantics of formal parameters and return types (which compose lambda signature) of lambda expressions, and of function declarations (see :ref:`Function Declarations`) are the same.
+Formal parameters and return types (which compose lambda signature) of lambda expressions and function declarations (see :ref:`Function Declarations`) have the same syntax and semantics.

 See :ref:`Scopes` for the specification of the scope, and :ref:`Shadowing Parameters` for the shadowing  details of formal parameter